eric-brechemier/creative-portfolio/README.md

 # Creative Portfolio of Eric Bréchemier,<br>Instructional Designer (Art & Creation)

-*I help adults, children and students to experience beauty through art and creation to develop their ability to see, to picture and to create.*
+*I help adults, children and students to experience beauty through art and creation<br>to develop their ability to see, to picture and to create.*

 ## I help students to learn artistic and creative skills.